globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/team15.md

 image:

-focus: India
+focus: Horn of Africa

 expertise:
-  - This
-  - That
+  - Resilience against severe weather

 organizations:
-  - The other thing
-  - Free cotton candy
+  - Stichting TAHMO
 ---
 The description goes here as the content.